The data files that you define in the configuration file form the

 concatenated to form the tablespace.
 There is no striping in use.

-Currently, you cannot define where within the tablespace your
+You cannot define where within the tablespace your tables are

 InnoDB allocates space starting from the first